Learning directed acyclic graphs based on sparsest permutations: Sparsest permutation (SP) algorithm

-Theorem~\ref{ThmPMin} (b) proves that the converse of (a) is false.
-There are DAGs that satisfy P-minimality but do not satisfy the SMR assumption.
-In addition, Theorem~\ref{ThmPMin} (b) shows that while P-minimality tends to encourage sparser models, it is less powerful than the SMR assumption for determining the true Markov equivalence class of $G^*$.
+Theorem~\ref{ThmPMin} (b) proves that the converse of (a) is false and shows that while P-minimality tends to encourage sparser models, it is less powerful than the SMR assumption for determining the true Markov equivalence class of $G^*$.